oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-kubernetes-complete/combined-helidon-docker-kubernetes-complete.md

 When you finish the modules in this lab the take the time for a cup of tea (or other beverage of your choice).
 While you're having that well earned break we recommend that you visit the [Oracle live labs site](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/home) for a wide range of other labs on a variety of subjects.

-## End of this tutorial

-We hope you enjoy doing the labs, and that they will be useful to you.

-When you finish the modules in this lab the take the time for a cup of tea (or other beverage of your choice).
-While you're having that well earned break we recommend that you visit the [Oracle live labs site](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/home) for a wide range of other labs on a variety of subjects.

 ## Acknowledgements

 * **Author** - Tim Graves, Cloud Native Solutions Architect, EMEA OCI Centre of Excellence